Pardot Form Creation

 - Align labels above the field, and to the left: This enhances readability, increasing how fast the form can be filled out.

-- Instant feedback: Make sure to use clear and obvious completion and error messages that appear after clicking the CTA.
+- Instant feedback: Make sure to use obvious completion (and error) messages that appear after clicking the submit button.
 If the prospect doesn’t realize there was an error, they’ll leave the page thinking they filled it out and submitted it correctly.

 Clear and concise calls-to-action